Spain's indebted cities target dog-lovers, fortune-tellers for cash

 The new proposals in Madrid, which has promised to cut local taxes from 2015, could come into effect later this year.
 They also include a penalty of up to 3,000 euros for placing flowerpots in precarious positions on balconies.

-Dolores Navarro, city councilor for families, social services and civil participation, said the fines aimed to make the capital more liveable rather than simply raise money.
+Dolores Navarro, city councillor for families, social services and civil participation, said the fines aimed to make the capital more liveable rather than simply raise money.

 "Any law or regulation has to have some kind of sanction ...
 People do not learn without some type of punishment," she said.